 3. Notes the findings of the sixth review of implementation, including the following possible weaknesses or shortcomings in the Convention’s implementation by Parties:

-(a) Parties’ definitions of and approaches to key terms in the Convention, such as “impact”, “transboundary impact” and “major change”, differ, with a few Parties not defining some of these terms in their national legislation.
-This may lead to potential problems, particularly if the consequence is a lack of clarity about which proposed activities fall within the scope of the Convention (arts.
+(a) Parties’ definitions of and approaches to key terms in the Convention, such as “impact”, “transboundary impact” and “major change”, which has the potential to cause problems, particularly if the consequence is a lack of clarity about which proposed activities fall within the scope of the Convention (arts.
 1 and 6);

 (b) Slightly more than 50 per cent of the Parties have made obligatory provisions for transboundary consultation with the authorities of affected Parties according to article 5, with nine Parties having no provisions in this regard in their domestic legislation;